zowe/docs-site/docs/user-guide/generate-certificates.md

       certificate:
       certificateAuthorities: safkeyring://ZWESVUSR/ZoweKeyring&localca
 ```
-**Notes:**

-* `zowe.certificate.keystore.password` has a hardcoded password value.
+**Note:** `zowe.certificate.keystore.password` has a hardcoded password value.
 However, if you are using `type: PKCS12`, the password field must be the real password.

 ### Next steps after JCERACFKS setup